microsoft/Application-Insights-Workbooks/Documentation/Programmatically.md

 | `tsg` | The Troubleshooting Guides gallery in Application Insights |
 | `usage` | The _More_ gallery under _Usage_ in Application Insights |

-### Limitations
-For an technical reason, this mechanism cannot be used to create workbook instances in the _Workbooks_ gallery of Application Insights.
-We are working on addressing this limitation.
-In the meanwhile, we recommend that you use the Troubleshooting Guide gallery (workbookType: _tsg_) to deploy Application Insights related workbooks.'

 ### Troubleshooting
 - Deployment template language expression evaluation failed
     - This happens when the string of one of the workbook content fields begin with `[` and ends with `]`.
 For example: